 The methodology pertaining to these rankings takes both caliber and cost of the education into consideration.

 It's hard to beat University of Alaska Fairbanks if you wish to pursue Mechanical Engineering as a major.
-The locale of Fairbanks, Alaska, is nice for students who prefer a more tranquil, suburban spot.
+This school is located in the suburban area of Fairbanks, Alaska, near to shops and other entertainment.